 Hello everyone!
-As I mentioned on my previous post, I’ll be posting the monthly board game reviews I make for the game design course I’m attending so that the blog isn’t so inactive.
-The first board game I decided to write about is the card game Koi-Koi!
+As I mentioned on my previous post, this is a board game review I had to do for the game design course I’m attending.
+The board game I decided to write about is the card game Koi-Koi!

 Koi-Koi is a card game from Japan that began to pique my interest when I watched the movie Summer Wars from Mamoru Hosoda.
 Even though the movie is more focused on the virtual world, the card game makes an appearance in a very important scene where a certain character challenges the virus (that’s causing an uproar in the digital world) to a match with bets.
 Although it’s true that the animation and the voice actors highlighted the scene quite a lot, the game caught my attention due to the drawings on the cards and how the players needed to find a link between these in order to form combinations and earn points.